 Tax Attorney Ronald Hood Tax Litigation Trial Experience

-During his career with the IRS Office of Chief Counsel, Attorney Hood litigated complex tax issues as well as straightforward tax issues such as unreported income and civil fraud.
-Attorney Hood had more than forty (40) of his cases go to trial in the U.S. Tax Court, of which fifteen (15) cases are reported U.S. Tax Court decisions.
+During his career with the IRS Office of Chief Counsel, attorney Hood litigated complex tax issues as well as straightforward tax issues such as unreported income and civil fraud.
+Attorney Hood had more than 35 of his cases go to trial in the U.S. Tax Court, of which 15 cases are reported U.S. Tax Court decisions.

 If you have any questions about litigation in U.S. Tax Court, contact Ronald F. Hood, former IRS tax attorney at my Cape Cod law firm for a free initial consultation.

-Since being in private practice for nine (9) years, after spending twenty-five (25) years as an IRS trial attorney, Attorney Hood has been able to achieve favorable settlements for his clients' cases that were in the jurisdiction of the U.S. Tax Court but were settled with the IRS prior to trial.
-Currently, Attorney Hood has several cases under the jurisdiction of the U.S. Tax Court that are in the pre-trial stage.
+Since being in private since 2002, after spending 25 years as an IRS trial attorney.
+Attorney Hood has been able to achieve favorable settlements for his clients’ cases that were in the jurisdiction of the U.S. Tax Court but were settled with the IRS prior to trial.

 Pescosolido v.
 Commissioner, 91 T.C.
 No.6